pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 * Suggestions.
 Pharo 30 support AST-based navigation and menu selection.
 In the Code editor, try option-t on with the cursor in the code, it will open a list of the operation you can perform on the selected code.
 Now it is possible to get the only applicable refactorings or senders/implementors based on the AST node on which the cursor is.
 Thanks Gisela Decuzzi for this great work.
 * Kommiter.
 By default all the changes you did in your image get published, Komitter allows one to cherry pick the changes that should be published.
 Kommitter has been developed by B. Van Ryseghem in Spec.
 * Versionner.
 Versionner helps to generate and manage Metacello configurations.
 It has been developed by C. Demarey.
 * Enhanced Refactorings.
-Some refactorings had some glitches that are now fixed.
+Some refactorings had some bugs that are now fixed.
 * Nautilus has been improved to take advantage of the new package representation.
-Better Code Browser.
-Nautilus has been enhanced to simplify some switching and to take advantage of the package tags.
+* Nautilus has been enhanced to simplify some switching and to take advantage of the package tags.
 Packages can be filtered to improve visibility.
 * Enhanced Finder.
 The finder is a great tool to help finding information.
 When using the example based find, it has been improved to show the actual classes that effectively matched the examples.
 * Enhanced Critics Browser.
 The critics browser has been cleaned and enhanced.

 ##Removal of old tools

+* Most old tools have been replaced by new implementation.
+The remaining old tools will be removed in Pharo4.
-Hierarchy Browser was not working and it has been removed as part of the complete rebuild of all the tools.
+* Hierarchy Browser has been removed as the new browser can show a class hierarchy view.
-In the future we expect to fully discard the old Browser.
-A new minimalist browser (emergency browser) is under development.
+* A new minimalist browser (emergency browser) is under development.

 #Low-Level Meta Model